linyangchen/flimj-ui/README.md

-The snapshot jar file contains the FLIMJ plugin with support plane analysis feature added by Google Antigravity according to Lakowicz 2006 section 4.10.3 p.
-134.
+Support plane analysis (Lakowicz 2006 section 4.10.3 p.
+134) is a rigorous way of assessing parameter uncertainty in decay curve fitting.
+It is very tedious to do manually, yet to my knowledge no mainstream fluorescence lifetime software to date has a feature to automate it.

+The snapshot jar file contains the FLIMJ plugin with support plane analysis feature added by Google Antigravity.
 Built using an x64 PC running Windows 11, the latest version of Fiji as of 29 July 2026, and the version of FLIMJ cloned from GitHub on 11 September 2026.

 To use it in Fiji, first make a backup of the original flimj-ui jar file and then download the jar file from this fork into the jars folder under the Fiji folder.